GediminasZukas/udemy-ruby-on-rails-course/README.md

 ## Running the project in a docker container

-To start the server with a database:
+To start the server with a database, run this command in a project root directory:

 ```
 docker compose up